 If your hiring is on hold, this gives you the opportunity to take the time to think through what’s been working with your employer brand and key areas for improvement.
-With employees across industries facing layoffs, a refreshed employer brand can help your team when it comes to recruiting top talent from outside your specific industry once hiring picks back up.
+With employees across industries putting emphasis on job stability and returning to traditional roles in the largest amounts we’ve seen since the Great Recession, a refreshed employer brand can help your team when it comes to recruiting talent from outside your specific industry once hiring picks back up.

 Nearly 70 percent of job seekers would reject an offer from a company with a bad employer brand.
 To have an engaging employer brand, you need to effectively answer the “What’s in it for me?” question for job seekers.

-As part of your employer brand, your career site should include strong, SEO-friendly job descriptions, defined career paths across departments, employee testimonials, a comprehensive list of benefits and continuous job openings.
+As part of your employer brand, your career site should include strong, SEO-friendly job descriptions, defined career paths across departments, employee testimonials, a comprehensive list of benefits, and update job openings frequently.

 Especially given the fact that many job seekers will likely apply to your open roles from outside industries, this will help ensure you’re not limiting your talent pool to applicants who have direct industry experience.